 You can’t find who you’re looking for unless you’re crystal clear on what you’re looking for.
 Solicit input from department managers at the beginning of the recruiting process to define job requirements.
 Once you’re clear on the job requirements, create corresponding candidate profiles.

 To create a meaningful candidate profile, make a list of what a new hire’s work duties will include, desired traits and qualifications, and what your company hopes to achieve with the addition of the role.
-However, don’t make the mistake of recycling an old job description.
-Roles will evolve over time, so you need to keep them relevant yet forward-looking.
+Also, don’t make the mistake of recycling an old job description.
+Roles will evolve over time, so you need to keep them relevant, yet forward-looking.

 As you’re going through this exercise, remind managers to be realistic when they’re defining the requirements.
 Oftentimes, managers will create requirements based on the “ideal candidate,” who may even exceed the actual position requirements.
 While you want to aim high and find the most qualified candidates, you must also be realistic about the applicant pool and potential candidates you’ll find.

-Before you post the position, think about the behaviors of your target pool of candidates, and advertise where they’re most apt to see it.
-For example, if you’re hiring for entry-level positions, post on social media channels that younger candidates engage with.
+Before you post the position, think about the behaviors of your target pool of candidates, and focus on the channels they frequent.
+For example, if you’re hiring for entry-level positions, post on social media channels that younger candidates frequent.
 Or, depending on your business, you may have industry-specific job boards or professional associations where you can post openings.
+There are tons of avenues to explore!
+For more ideas, head over to our blog: 14 Places To Find and Recruit Top Talent.

 When it comes to attracting and engaging qualified candidates, you don’t have to do it alone.
-Our robust solution, Orbit Human Resources, can help by streamlining the talent acquisition process.
-From configurable online applications to resume parsing, automated communications, and strategic insights, Orbit Human Resources takes on the heavy lifting so you can focus on finding the right people.
-To learn more about how we can help you with recruiting, check out Orbit Human Resources today!
+Our human capital management (HCM) solution, UKG Ready, can help by streamlining the talent acquisition process.
+From configurable online applications to resume parsing, a job board integration, automated communications and strategic insights, UKG Ready takes on the heavy lifting, so you can focus on engaging the right people.
+To learn more about how we can help you with recruiting, contact us today.